extism/java-sdk/README.md

 var plugin = new Plugin(manifest, false, null);
 ```

-> TODO link to javadoc
-> **Note**: See [the Manifest docs](https://example.com) as it has a rich schema and a lot of options.
+> **Note**: See [the Manifest docs](https://www.javadoc.io/doc/org.extism.sdk/extism/latest/org/extism/sdk/manifest/Manifest.html) as it has a rich schema and a lot of options.

 ### Calling A Plug-in's Exports

 This plug-in was written in Rust and it does one thing, it counts vowels in a string.
 As such, it exposes one "export" function: `count_vowels`.
-We can call exports using [Plugin#call](https://example.com) TODO link to javadoc:
+We can call exports using [Plugin#call](https://www.javadoc.io/doc/org.extism.sdk/extism/latest/org/extism/sdk/Plugin.html#call(java.lang.String,byte[]))

 ```java
 var output = plugin.call("count_vowels", "Hello, World!");